AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Subscriptions.md

 ### Returns
 The Subscription object that was created.

+## `Update Subscription`
-## Update an existing Subscription.
+Update an existing Subscription.
 Only the name and description may be updated.

 ### Request
 ``PUT api/v1/tenants/{tenantId}/namespaces/{namespaceId}/subscriptions/{subscriptionId}``